nosana-ci/learn.nosana.com/docs/about/key-concepts.md

 ## Deployments

-Deployments are long-lived objects that describe *what* to run and *where/how* to run it (market, strategy, replicas, timeout).
-Over its lifetime, a deployment will create jobs from your job definition according to its strategy.
+<p><Glossary term="Deployment">Deployments</Glossary> are long-lived objects that describe what to run and where/how to run it (market, strategy, replicas, timeout).
+Over its lifetime, a deployment will create jobs from your job definition according to its strategy.</p>

 - Learn more in **[Deployments Intro](../deployments/intro.md)**.
 - See configuration details in **[Deployment Options](../deployments/options.md)**.